phantombuster/legacy-docs/nick.rst

 Nick
 ====

 Nick is a special module made by the Phantombuster team.
 It provides an easy navigation/web automation/scraping system.
-It's based on CasperJS and written in CoffeeScript.
+It's based on CasperJS and is written in CoffeeScript.

 CasperJS is a powerful library with many methods.
 But only a few are essential.
 Nick limits the number of methods and replaces the step-by-step CasperJS paradigm with the async/callback paradigm of Node.

 Before ``Nick`` methods can be used, you need to ``require()`` a ``Nick`` class and instantiate it.

-This module is compatible with CapserJS commands (but not with PhantomJS or Node).
+Your agents must be launched with the CasperJS command when using this module.
+Nick is not compatible with Node or PhantomJS.

 Initialization
 --------------